 What can and cannot happen with motor vehicle insurance and the No-Fault provisions can become very confusing.
 The Mike Morse Law Firm can help you navigate through your insurance provisions in order to protect your interests.

 Involved In A Michigan Car Accident?
 We Can Help

-Contact us for a free consultation and information on how to receive the maximum compensation from Michigan auto accidents or personal injury resulting from a Michigan car accident.
+Contact us for a free consultation and information on how to receive the maximum compensation from Michigan car accidents or personal injury resulting from a Michigan motor vehicle accident.
 The Mike Morse Law Firm will tell you what the insurance companies won’t.